FabianIDE/sports-wheelchair-project/README.md

 * Pressure sensors
 With a pressure sensor the weight of the player can be determined, which, in combination with the sensors above, can be used for calculations in energy usage.

-* OPTIONAL: Arduino HR sensor
+* Heartrate sensor
-An expansion, if time allows, is to use heartrate data to more reliably predict the energy usage of the sporter.
+An expansion on the wheelchair project is a heartrate monitor wearable.
+This can be placed on the arm of the athlete in order to more reliably predict the energy usage.

 *Of the sensors above, the speedometer (Hall sensor + magnet) and the Arduino HR sensor are not in the list.*